yezhengSTAT/mHiC/README.md

 fragment	(-f/--fragments)	    : Marginal bin list of all the interactions.
-Midpoints of each fragment is utilized. interaction	(-i/--interactions)	    : Interaction files of uni-reads normalized by ICE in step 4. outdir		(-o/--outdir)		    : Path to save outputs. splineBin	(-b/--noOfBins)	    	    : Number of equal-occupancy bins.
+Midpoints of each fragment is utilized. interaction	(-i/--interactions)	    : Interaction files of uni-reads normalized by ICE in step 4. outdir		(-o/--outdir)		    : Path to save outputs. biasfile	(-t/--biases)		    : Biases file that is calculated by KR norm or ICE normalization. splineBin	(-b/--noOfBins)	    	    : Number of equal-occupancy bins.
 Default is 100. priorName	(-l/--lib)		    : Name of file that save the prior quantifying the relationship between random contact probability and genomic distances	.
 ```